adrian80z/CI-Milestone-2/README.md

 All validation tests passed: no errors in the DevTools console.
 CSS, HTML and JavaScript have correct syntax as well (no errors found in files during online validation process).

 The project was tested across 4 browsers, Google Chrome, Mozilla Firefox, Edge, Opera.
-I used the Dev Tools in browsers to check for compatibility issues on mobile devices.
+I used the Dev Tools in above browsers to check for compatibility issues on mobile devices.
 The project looks consistent and responsive on modern smartphones.
 Project also has been tested on physical devices such as Galaxy A20e and HTC One S.

 The game navigation is easy and consistent.
 Index page has Start Game and How to Play menu buttons.
-Clicking How to Play button, modal window appers with information about game.
+Clicking How to Play button cause that modal window appers with information about game.
 To close modal we can use either x symbol placed on top right corner above game title or click anywhere outside the modal.

 Clicking Start Game button cause that four other menu buttons appears (hidden by default) while those two (Start Game and How to Play) become hidden.
-Those are 3 difficulty game levels and back to Main Menu button.
-Clicking on that button cause that previous two are reveal again and current level buttons are hidden.
+Those are 3 difficulty game levels (easy, medium, hard) and back to Main Menu button.
+Clicking on that button cause that previous two are showed again and current level buttons are hidden.

-Clicking one of the three buttons (easy, medium, hard) moving player to gameboard.html page.
+Clicking one of the three buttons (easy, medium, hard) moving player to gameboard.html page where the game begins.
+Each button is a link with apropriate parameter attached to url that passing user difficulty choice to

 All links are working and pointing to correct place.
-Functions performing correct actions as well.
+Project looks and works well on different browsers and screen sizes.

 ## Deployment
 The project was developed, committed to git and pushed to GitHub using Visual Studio Code IDE.